WalterCo/JetBrains_Homework/README.md

 WHERE csv.ORDER_REF = 'E000015977'
 ORDER BY csv.ORDER_REF ASC;
 ```
-With the above query I was comparing the output by ORDER_REF.
+With the above query I was comparing the outputs by ORDER_REF.
 In the order E000015977 as you can see on the below screenshot:

 ![image](https://github.com/WalterCo/JetBrains_Homework/blob/master/Order%20with%20wrong%20transactions.PNG?raw=true)

-It looks like we have only the "FEE" portion processed in NetSuite on opposite of Payment Gateway where we have Net and fee.
+It looks like we have only the "FEE" portion processed in NetSuite whilst in Payment Gateway we have both NET and FEE.
-Finally, I have wrapped it up in the below query where I also double check the currency to make sure that it matches:
+Finally, I have wrapped it up in the below query where I also compare the currency of Netsuite vs the currency of Payment Gateway to make sure that it matches:

 ```
 Select